Tips for Visiting the Vatican - Smallest Country in the World

 The Holy See (the Catholic Church) holds Latin as its official language.
 However, Italian is the official language of Vatican City and is the more useful and widely used of the two.
 Since the Vatican is the world’s center of Catholicism and receives many international visitors every day, English is also widely spoken.

 The Vatican is not a member of either the European Union or the European Economic Area, but it maintains an open border with Italy and is treated as part of the Schengen Area.
 So, although it’s a separate country from Italy, you don’t need a passport or a visa to get in.

-Entry to the museums is by online booking ONLY.
+Visitors are required to leave the halls 30 minutes before museum closing time.
 Please go to Vatican Museums’ official website for bookings and updates.